haelannaleah/sync50/README.md

       * Immediately stop syncing.
 Call exclude to prevent syncing unwanted files.
         After exclusions are complete, start syncing.
     * `start`:
-      * If there is a process id, alert success, else failure
+      * If there is a process id, find the inotify process and alert success, else failure
     * `stop`:
       * If there is not a process id, alert success, else failure